BMA guidance

 Will there be more than one strike?

-First, we need a mandate to strike from the ballot.
-Second, this depends on the response to the strike.
-If we receive offers from the Department of Health we will be willing to listen to these and the Northern Ireland resident doctors committee will decide on future action based on this.
+This depends on the response to the strike.
+If we receive a credible offer from the Department of Health we will be willing to listen to these and the Northern Ireland resident doctors committee will decide on future action based on this.
 We should be willing to take further action if it is necessary to achieve our aims.